reactjs/react.dev/content/docs/hooks-faq.md

   }, [productId]);
 ```

-(Check out [this article](https://www.robinwieruch.de/react-hooks-fetch-data/) to learn more about data fetching with Hooks.)

 We moved the function inside the effect so it doesn't need to be in its dependency list.

+>Tip
+>
+>Check out [this article](https://www.robinwieruch.de/react-hooks-fetch-data/) to learn more about data fetching with Hooks.

 **If for some reason you _can't_ move a function inside an effect, there are a few more options:**

 * **You can try moving that function outside of your component**.
 In that case, the function is guaranteed to not reference any props or state, and also doesn't need to be in the list of dependencies.
+* If the function you're calling is a pure computation and is safe to call while rendering, you may **call it outside of the effect instead,** and make the effect depend on the returned value.
 * As a last resort, you can **add a function to effect dependencies but _wrap its definition_** into the [`useCallback`](/docs/hooks-reference.html#usecallback) Hook.
 This ensures it doesn't change on every render unless *its own* dependencies also change:

 ```js{2-5}